CSEmbree/InfLanguageChecker/README.md

 # RUNNING

-Open project in Eclipse and run it.
-Main already contains description of the graph for the lagnuage from HW3Q4 (i), (ii), (iii) and (iv), followed by whether these languages are infinite or finite.
+Open project in Eclipse and run the `check.java` file containing the main which loads the description of the TM graphs for the lagnuage from HW3Q4 (i), (ii), (iii) and (iv) (located `<download_path>/InfLanguageChecker/tm_discriptions/`) and reports followed by whether these languages are infinite or finite.